Salmonella outbreak may be linked to recalled cucumbers, CDC says

 Cucumbers contaminated with salmonella bacteria may have sickened and hospitalized dozens of people in at least 25 states, U.S. health officials said Wednesday.

-Testing detected salmonella in a cucumber distributed by Fresh Start Produce, of Delray Beach, Florida, which last week recalled whole cucumbers shipped to certain states from May 17 to May 21, according to the Centers for Disease Control and Prevention.
+Testing detected salmonella in a cucumber distributed by Fresh Start Produce, of Delray Beach, Florida, which last week recalled whole cucumbers shipped to 14 states, including Georgia, from May 17 to May 21, according to the Centers for Disease Control and Prevention.
 Further testing is underway to see if that strain of salmonella is causing the outbreak.
 The produce should no longer be available in stores.

 Consumers should not eat recalled cucumbers.
 People who bought cucumbers recently should check with the store where they purchased them to see if they’re part of the recall.
 Wash items and surfaces that may have been in contact with the produce using hot, soapy water or a dishwasher.